danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 * **Removing the intercept**: The intercept can be removed in the [formula editor](#the-formula-editor) by adding a `-1` after the formula
 ---

+## Specifying a Predictive Model

+XLKitLearn predictive models comprise two main ingredients:

+1. The predictive model to be used, and any parameters required to fit this model.
+2. The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).

+The model can be selected among [models available](#supported-predictive-models) in the `Model` dropdown, and its parameters can be specified in the `Parameter(s)` box below.

+To specify the dependent and independent variables, XLKitLearn leverages the [patsy](https://patsy.readthedocs.io/en/latest/) library to allow the specification of these variables as a _Patsy formula_ (similar but not identical to [R](https://www.r-project.org/)-style formulas).
+It also adds a number of [features](#advanced-xlkitlearn-formulas) above and beyond those available in Patsy.

+The basic structure of each formula is as follows:

+`[Dependent Variable] ~ [Independent Variable 1] + [Independent Var.
+2] + ...`

+Formulas can be typed directly into the formula box of the add-in settings, or using the [formula editor](#the-formula-editor).

+!!! note "Specify Variables"
+    Each variable should be referred to by the column headers in the first row of the [training data](#selecting-data).

+---

+### Supported predictive models

+The following predictive models can be chosen from the dropdown.

+1. **Linear and logistic regression**: XLKitLearn will automatically determine whether a continuous [linear regression](https://en.wikipedia.org/wiki/Linear_regression) model or a binary [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model should be used.
+If the dependent variable in the model contains 0s or 1s only (_or_ if the dependent variable is a [logical statement](#logical-dependent-var)), a logistic regression model will be used.
+Otherwise, a linear regression model will be used.
+Note that XLKitLearn does not support classification models with more than two possible outcomes.
+XLKitLearn makes one unique parameter available for these models - the [Lasso penalty](https://en.wikipedia.org/wiki/Lasso_(statistics)).
+This parameter should either be specified as a number indicating the weight of the Lasso penalty _or_ can be set to ```BS``` to perform best subset selection.
+Compare multiple lasso penalties by separating entries with an ```&```.

+2. **Decision tree**: A simple [decision tree](https://en.wikipedia.org/wiki/Decision_tree_learning) will be fit using CART. `Tree depth` is the only unique parameter that needs to be chosen; multiple depths can be compared by separating depths with an ```&```.

+3. **Boosted decision tree**: A boosted decision tree based on the given `Tree depth`, `Max trees` and `Learning rate`.
+Different tree depths can be compared by using an `&`.
+> Only the tree depth should be compared because XLKitLearn will automatically generate trees based on the max number of trees.

+4. **Random forest**: Fit a random forest based on `Number of trees` and `Tree depth` which can be compared with an `&`.

+---

 ## Parameter Tuning
 Specifying the number of folds in the settings will tell the add-in to run a [k-fold cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) with the given number of folds.
 The training and test data will be randomly sorted into folds based upon the [Randomization Seed](https://en.wikipedia.org/wiki/Random_seed) then all regressions will be automatically run.
 The model with the highest average out-of-sample score for the training data will used on the evaluation dataset if an [evaluation dataset](#Specifying_an_evaluation_set) is specified.